Flagship SystemResearch PrototypeActiveSimulation Infrastructure

 The Boundary ecosystem.

-Boundary connects with systems that generate long-horizon evaluation tasks, provide security harness context, archive trace datasets, and interface with the primary operator runtime.
+Boundary connects with systems that run long-horizon evaluation tasks, apply structured multi-head review, archive trace datasets, and interface with the public workspace product.

 05 / Artifacts